Lighthouses of the Republic of Cyprus

 every 5 s.
 8 m (26 ft) octagonal cylindrical masonry tower with lantern

 and gallery, attached to a 1-story masonry keeper's house.
 The lighthouse

 was originally painted white.
-A closeup photo and a second closeup show the lighthouse in very poor condition, a photo page describes the lighthouse as abandoned, Joni McFarland-Johnston
+A closeup photo and Steve Bryan's closeup show the lighthouse in very poor condition, a photo page describes the lighthouse as abandoned, Joni McFarland-Johnston

 has a distant view from the sea, and Google has a satellite